Instructions to Author

 Tables should be typed with single spacing, but minimizing redundant space, and each table should be placed in separate pages.
 Wherever possible, tables should be submitted in portrait - as opposed to landscape - layout.
 Each table should be numbered in sequence using Arabic numerals.
 Tables should also have a title above and an explanatory footnote below.

 The references used in this journal follow the “Uniform requirements for manuscripts submitted to biomedical journals” (updated February 2006) published by International Committee of Medical Journal Editors with some modifications.
-References cited should be numbered consecutively in superscript by Arabic numerals in the order they first appear in the text.
-Identify also references in the tables and legends by Arabic numerals in superscript.
+References cited should be numbered consecutively (with parentheses, or in superscript) by Arabic numerals in the order they first appear in the text.
+Identify also references in the tables and legends by Arabic numerals in parenthesesis or superscript.

 Please make sure that every numbered reference in the text appears in the reference list, and vice versa.
 Reference cited only in tables or in legends should be numbered in accordance established by their first identification in the text.
 List authors, years, volume, and inclusive pages (the beginning and the last pages) of all journal references, and specific page numbers for all book references as shown below.
 Avoid referencing abstract, but if they are used, indicate them as such by the abbreviation [abstr] after the title.
 Do not use periods or semicolons after authors initials or after abbreviations.
 Personal communications, unpublished observations, and manuscripts submitted but not yet accepted for publication do not constitute references.
 Limit the use of electronic sources that have not been published in journals.
 Please rigidly follow the following examples of the most frequently used references.